rdeioris/CompushadyUnreal/README.md

 }
 ```

-We can now use this shader code to create a new Compute Pipeline:
+We can now use this shader code to create a new Compute Pipeline (you can do this in the Level Blueprint on a completely empty level):

 ![image](https://github.com/user-attachments/assets/57fa7fc5-8eed-42a6-b781-850ffef1a1dd)